 Primarily psychologic factors:

 Mood disorders are closely correlated with low desire and arousal.
 In up to 80% of women with major depression and sexual dysfunction, sexual dysfunction becomes less severe when antidepressants effectively treat the depression.
 However, sexual dysfunction persists or worsens when antidepressants are ineffective.
-Women with an anxiety disorder are also more likely to have sexual dysfunction involving desire, arousal, and orgasm.
+Women with an anxiety disorder are also more likely to have sexual dysfunction involving desire, arousal, and/or orgasm and to have PVD.
 Various fears—of letting go, of being vulnerable, of being rejected, or of losing control—and low self-esteem can contribute.

 Previous experiences can affect a woman's psychosexual development, as in the following: